Renormalizing the Quark-Meson-Diquark Model: Summary, Discussion and Conclusions

-To conclude, we have demonstrated that both renormalization and RG consistency eliminate the regulator ambiguities inherent in the QMD model, yielding mutually consistent and analytically tractable descriptions of dense quark matter.
-Together, these approaches provide a powerful and flexible framework for future studies aimed at connecting microscopic QCD dynamics with astrophysical observations of compact stars.
+Since many earlier hybrid-star studies rely on regMFA diquark equations of state at high densities, they inevitably inherit unphysical artifacts, potentially leading to erroneous conclusions regarding stellar properties.
+A properly renormalized or RG-consistent treatment is therefore essential to ensure reliable astrophysical predictions.
+In this work, we have demonstrated that both renormalization and RG consistency eliminate the regulator ambiguities in the QMD model, yielding mutually consistent and analytically tractable descriptions of dense quark matter.
+Together, these approaches provide a powerful and flexible framework for future studies aiming to bridge microscopic QCD dynamics with astrophysical observations of compact stars.